 This book was not intended to be a self-celebration, but rather a love story between places and the people who inhabited them.
 The aim was therefore to change perspective, narrating his work through the stories of the people and places Michele thought of and designed.

 In the meetings over the last few months, Michele told us how something inside him had changed over the years, how a new light had come on.
 This had prompted him to create the book, with the sincere goal of talking about his work in a different, authentic way.
-The book was to explore themes of light and shadow, solids and voids, deciding that instead of the usual boring and self-referential texts written by well-known architecture critics, it would be enriched with poems and sounds.
+The book was to explore themes of light and shadow, solids and voids, deciding that instead of the usual self-referential texts written by well-known architecture critics, it would be enriched with poems and sounds.

 The last time I saw Michele, he confided in me that his dream, at this point in his life, was to make his architecture sound.
 At the time I wasn't sure I understood... now it seems a little clearer to me.